sderosiaux/golb/pages/2015-02-03-atom-alt-gr-and-windows-walk-into-a-bar/20150203-atom-alt-gr-and-windows-walk-into-a-bar.md

 'atom-workspace atom-text-editor:not([mini])': { 'ctrl-alt-=': 'editor:fold-current-row' }
 ```

-You will see it in `Settings > Keybindings`.
+We will see it in `Settings > Keybindings`.
 Unfortunately, the original binding is still there and will take precedence when typing `]`.

 It's another long debate : https://www.google.fr/?#q=atom+override+key+binding